PaulBlanche/frugal/docs/data/getting-started/06-form-submission.md

 }
 ```

 When a user visit the static page, he receive a page that was rendered with `getStaticData`.
 The form is in its initial state.
 The user fill the form and submits it.
 This send a `POST` request with a form-data body, that is handled by the `POST` handler.
-The handler get back the form from the body of the request and validates it :
+The handler get back the form from the body of the request and validates it:

 - If the form is invalid, the handler sends back the validated form with maybe some error state. `getContent` generates a page with a form containing errors.
 The user gets back a page with the form validated.
 - If the form is valid, the handler submit the form (database persistence ?
 Sent to an api ?).
 A page is generated from the submittedForm with maybe some success message.
 The user gets back a page with a success message.